ganeshkbhat/fastprimenumbers/README.md

 # Fast Prime Calculations

-Fastest Prime Number Calculation logic (checks, random generator, prime range generator, primes count generator, summation of primes, factorial of primes)
+Fastest Prime Number Calculation logic (checks, random generator, prime range generator, primes count generator, summation of primes, factorial of primes, primes generator)

 `This probably is the BEST solution in the internet as of today 11th March 2022`